 We do not use CCTV.

-If we are taking photos at an event, we will always ask permission before doing so.
+If we are taking photos at a public event we host, we do not need to request consent but we are happy to remove any undesirable photos that may cause offence.
 We may then store these photos in our secure server, and use them in promotional materials.
 We will not identify individuals through these media, however.

 Where we store information

 BPSISR is based in the UK and we store our data within the European Union.
 Some organisations which provide services to us may transfer personal data outside of the EEA, but we’ll only allow them to do this if your data is adequately protected.